webforj/webforj-documentation/docs/getting-started/tutorial/scaling-with-routing.md

 Once routing has been enabled, create separate Java files for each view, the app will contain.
 In this case, `DemoView.java` and `FormView.java`.
 Assign unique routes to these views using the `@Route` annotation.
 This ensures that each view is accessible through a specific URL.

+There are two suffixes webforJ looks for by default which are *View and *Layout.
+Using either of these suffixes at the end of a classname of a component associated with a route is advised as best practice.

-When the `@Route` annotation is left blank, webforJ automatically assigns the class's name without the suffix as the route.
+When the `@Route` annotation is left blank above a class with one of these suffixes, webforJ automatically assigns the class's name without the suffix as the route.
 For example, `DemoView` would use the route `/demo` by default.

-There are two suffixes webforJ looks for by default which are *View and *Layout.

-For example, in `FormView.java`:
+See this in `FormView.java`:

 ```java title="FormView.java"
 @Route("customer/:id?")